 In addition to areas that must be developed to meet requirements for occupancy by retail tenants, certain prime retail locations are required to be occupied only by retail tenants.
-These are mapped as sites for required retail occupancy on the retail development map.
 These include key corner locations that indicate the presence of a retail center and help anchor the ends of shopping streets.